RTEMS/rtems-docs/c-user/config/intro.rst

 be allocated the minimum stack space.
 This calculation includes the amount of memory that will be allocated for internal use by RTEMS.
-The automatic calculation may underestimate the workspace size truly needed by the application, in which case one can use the ``CONFIGURE_MEMORY_OVERHEAD`` macro to add a value to the estimate.
+The automatic calculation may underestimate the workspace size truly needed by the application, in which case one can use the :ref:`CONFIGURE_MEMORY_OVERHEAD` macro to add a value to the estimate.
 See :ref:`Specify Memory Overhead` for more details.

 The memory area for the RTEMS Workspace is determined by the BSP.
 In case the RTEMS Workspace is too large for the available memory, then a fatal run-time